 Starting a travel writing career is now much easier than it has ever been.
 Why?
 Because of the Internet.
 It levels the playing field.
 You can start an online travel writing business from your kitchen table with a laptop, a digital camera, solid expressive skills, and a motivated work ethic.

 Say goodbye to: writing query letters, rejection slips from magazines, getting your ideas stolen, photos that do not get returned, impossible deadlines, late payments, and editors that cannot be reached.

-You can start your own website on the area where you live right now, or to provide detailed information on trips you take throughout the year.
-YOU get to decide the content, YOU get to decide what pictures to include, YOU get to choose where you visit…and YOU get to write off your business expenses.
+You can start a travel blog on the area where you live right now, or provide detailed information on trips you take throughout the year.
+YOU get to decide what to write and how to write it, YOU get to decide what pictures to include, YOU get to choose where you visit…and YOU get to write off your business expenses.

 The only limitations you have are your own creativity and attitude toward hard work.

 Becoming a published travel writer for one of the magazines you thumb through at the local bookstore is a valid goal, but in reality, breaking into print is extremely difficult because it seems like the elite club of travel writers is permanently closed.

 I was once discouraged just like you, until I decided to start my own website about the beautiful Florida Gulf Beaches where I live.
 It was the best decision I could have made.
 I write about whatever interests ME here in Paradise, I make money from affiliate products and advertisements on my site, and I save $1000’s of dollars on my taxes because of the tax write offs for my expenses.

 Now, I could care less about being published in a travel magazine.
 I wake up everyday thinking, “How can I make even more money,” instead of “I hope my query letter gets accepted.”
 Having my own online travel writing business has changed my thinking 180 degrees…to the positive.